dmarker/ngvnjail/README.md

 That last fix was required because of my `link` change for [ng_bridge(4)][32].

-I mean you can still use this without those for setting things up on your system, but for the jails configuration and usage you need them all.
+I mean you can still use [ngvnjail](njvnjail) without those for setting things up on your system, but for the jails configuration and usage you need them all.

 Speaking of config...